 Lenders funding the loan normally hold the loan in their investment portfolio and do not sell it on the secondary mortgage market.
 Portfolio loans do not follow Fannie Mae and Freddie Mac Agency Mortgage Guidelines.
 Each portfolio lender has its own mortgage guidelines.
 In the following paragraphs, we will cover condotel and non-warrantable financing guidelines.

-- Mortgage lenders who originate and funds the Condotel and Non-Warrantable Condo Financing needs to keep the loan on their books
+Portfolio Loans mean that Fannie Mae and Freddie Mac do not purchase them.
+Mortgage lenders who originate and fund the Condotel and Non-Warrantable Condo Financing need to keep the loan on their books.

 Condo Unit Requirements

 To get a condotel unit or non-warrantable condominium unit approval, the condotel unit or non-warrantable condominium unit needs to be the following:

 - at least 500 square feet

 - The minimum loan size for both condotel and non-warrantable financing is $100,000

 Condotel Loan Guidelines

 To qualify for condotel financing, here are the requirements: